 Businesses may entertain a merger or acquisition to continue to prosper or to cut losses.
 Regardless of the motivation, M&A deals require professional assistance to protect them from entering into a deal that hurts instead of helps.
 M&A attorneys and the experts they engage have the knowledge and skills to negotiate, draft and review contracts, and prepare and review the financial documentation required throughout the M&A plan.

 If you’re considering a merger or acquisition for your business, whether you’re buying or selling, you need counsel from a reliable M&A attorney throughout the process.
-Xavier W. Staggs, an entrepreneur and M&A attorney at Jenkins Fenstermaker, PLLC, advises and assists clients through every stage of the M&A plan, including its creation.
-For a consultation, call Xavier at (304) 523-2100 or complete this online contact form.
+For a consultation, call the firm at (304) 523-2100 or complete this online contact form.